balderdashy/sails-docs/reference/websockets/resourceful-pubsub/subscribe.md

 # .subscribe()

-Subscribes the requesting client socket to changes/deletions of one or more database records.
+Subscribe the requesting client socket to changes/deletions of one or more database records.

 ```js
 SomeModel.subscribe(req, ids);